JasonWaataja/CMakeResFinder/README.md

 # Installation
 You will need CMake to install it.
 Create a directory to build in. `mkdir build && cd build`.
 Then run `cmake ..`.
 Then build the project like you would for any other project and install it.
-For Unix and Linux, run `make` and `sudo maki install`
+For Unix and Linux, run `make` and `sudo make install`

 # Usage
 Installing the library wiil install a cmrf.cmake file which you can use in your own programming.
 Include it in your project and